ftravers/om-next-tutorial/README.md

 ## Existing Documentation Deviation<a id="sec-3-1" name="sec-3-1"></a>

-In the examples in the quick start, the reader function calls `db->tree` in a different way, it says:
+In the examples in the quick start, the reader function calls `db->tree` in a different way, notice the second argument difference:

     (om/db->tree key (get st k) st)

-Whereas we are passing in the full state each time.
-I found the quick start way didn't work for me when I had a simple **property** query, i.e. our singleton query for current user.
+Whereas we are passing in the full state as the second parameter.
+I found the [quick start](https://github.com/omcljs/om/wiki/Thinking-With-Links%21#the-application-state) way didn't work for me when I had a simple
+**property** query, i.e. our singleton query for current user.